 - Isolate themselves and prefer to be alone

-- Give away personal affects
+- Give away personal items

-- Be agitated, or on the contrary, lack energy
+- Be agitated or lack energy

-- Write a will or goodbye letter
+- Write a will or a farewell message

 - Neglect their appearance and hygiene

 - Suddenly feel energized or seem at peace after a period of feeling very low